 For better or worse, there is little new under the sun .
-The real estate bubble that burst in 2008 and kicked off the world economy’s present anaemic state, may seem like fresh horror to many.
-But it is only the latest example of a basic economic principle: what goes up, tends to go up too high, and will then inevitably come crashing down.
+The real estate bubble that burst in 2008 and kicked off the Great Recession may have seemed like fresh horror to many.
+But it was only the latest example of a basic economic principle: what goes up, tends to go up too high, and will then inevitably come crashing down.
 Be it the inflated price of houses, of dot-com companies (2000) or of tulips (1637).

 The term bubble seems a natural, appropriate description of this cyclical escalation of speculation: its spectacular growth is based solely on air, and will burst suddenly, leaving nothing.
 Yet it came to be applied to the nosedive at the end of a boom-and-bust cycle specifically in the 1720s, with the bursting of the famous South Sea Bubble .
 Stock in the South Sea Company, founded in 1711 to trade between Britain and Spanish South America, became subject to frantic speculation: in a single year, share prices rose from £100 to £1,000 - to come tumbling down in 1720.
 Innumerable personal fortunes were wiped out, many businesses were forced into bankruptcy.